AICONSlab/MIRACL/docs/installation/installation.rst

       .. note::

-         Replace the version number with the version of MIRACL you want to download.
+         Replace the version number with the version of :program:`MIRACL` you want to download.

       .. raw:: html